The Trusted Traveller

 2. Search Multiple Websites

-Don’t just search on one website when looking for flights.
+One of the best tips to find cheap flights I learnt early on was to not just search on one website when looking for flights.
 You see, not all airlines will be represented on all websites, so shopping around will not only get you the best price but it will also give you more options.

 3. Book at the Right Time